uchihabloodline/Shalaz_tasks/README.md

 2)python manage.py migrate            //To apply all changes 3)python manage.py runserver          //To start the localhost server---(http://127.0.0.1:8000/)

-After above step, it should show a localhost url link in the command line, copy it and paste it on the Postman app and start testing or else you can use 'curl' requests in the command line.
+A postman collection has been added to the file, import that in the postman app and access the already made requests collections for testing.

 <h1>Please let me know if I missed out anything.<h1>